Simo190/UltimaCoin_Masternode/README.md

              masternode genkey

-  copy and use the answer when VPS ask your Private Key
+  copy the ansewer, you will use it when VPS ask your Private Key

 2) In you debug consolle copy and paste this command: